FedSN: A Federated Learning Framework over Heterogeneous LEO Satellite Networks: Framework Design

 Recalling that Sec.~\ref{ssec:hrtero_compute_memory} and Sec.~\ref{ssec:uplink_bottlenet}, to combat the challenges caused by heterogeneous available budgets, we need to devise flexible and scalable model customization method.
 Before customizing models, it is essential to evaluate their complexities.
 The predominant metrics for quantifying model complexity are the width~\cite{zagoruyko2016wide} or depth~\cite{tan2019efficientnet}~(i.e., the number of channels or layers in a model).
 Even though there is a learning framework, called \textit{split learning} that splits a global model into client-side and server-side models with different depths, and trains them in both two sides~\cite{lin2023split,lin2023pushing}, clients must share features of their client-side models with the server during a training phase.
 Considering LEO satellite networks, limited contact time is too short to train a good and robust model via split learning.
 Consequently, in this paper, we focus on the model width for our sub-structure model design.

-As shown in Fig.~\ref{fig:Sub_structure_scheme}, \rev{we use different channels of hidden layers as model widths to construct varying basic sub-structure models, but still keep their input and output layers unchanged.} Flexible control of the model width enables diverse sub-structure complexities.
-This is because \rev{different sub-structure models} have various numbers of parameters, leading to \rev{satisfying heterogeneous available budgets for satellites.} \rev{However, to design the sub-structure customization method is very challenging for satellites, and thus, we demonstrate that challenge by studying how diverse model widths affect training performance. }
+{As shown in Fig.~\ref{fig:Sub_structure_scheme}, consistent with~\cite{zagoruyko2016wide}, we use the number of channels in the hidden layer as the model width to construct varying basic sub-structure models, but still keep their input and output layers unchanged.} Flexible control of the model width enables diverse sub-structure complexities.
+This is because {different sub-structure models} have various numbers of parameters, leading to {satisfying heterogeneous available budgets for satellites.} {However, to design the sub-structure customization method is very challenging for satellites, and thus, we demonstrate that challenge by studying how diverse model widths affect training performance. }

-\rev{ We first study \textit{budget-unconstrained} FL over LEO satellite networks.
+{ We first study \textit{budget-unconstrained} FL over LEO satellite networks.
 Local models with different widths are trained individually by utilizing FedAvg, but their maximum widths are limited by $\times$1, $\times$0.5, and $\times$0.25.
-Their training performance is illustrated in Fig.~\ref{fig:sub_extraction} with solid lines.} It is clear that wider models exhibit faster convergence speed and better generalization than the \rev{narrow models}. \rev{Therefore, those experiments indicate that we need to customize wider models, but not narrower ones.}
+Their training performance is illustrated in Fig.~\ref{fig:sub_extraction} with solid lines.} It is clear that wider models exhibit faster convergence speed and better generalization than the {narrow models}. {Therefore, those experiments indicate that we need to customize wider models, but not narrower ones.}